bjorkstromm/gazorator/readme.md

 ### Models

-Similar to Razor Views, Grazorator templates can take a view model.
+Similar to Razor Views, Gazorator templates can take a view model.
 Here we see the usage of `WithModel` passing in a value.

 ```c#
 using var writer = new StringWriter();